semihsmg/gcpy/README.md

 --------------

 - Python 3.x
-- IDE for editing

 Getting Started
 ---------------

-You can edit the destination variable in the calculations.py If  you do not want to change it, should create a destination "C:/gcpy/" to your environment.
+You can edit the destination for the files with changing destination variable in the calculations.py If you do not, application creates a folder to this destination as \gcpy\{month}_{year} then creates {month}_{year}.db in it.

 Files
 ---------------